 Budget announcements, while appearing to be a good news story for education, do not match the details of budgets that are given to boards.

-Inflationary increases in costs for salaries, benefits, and insurance are a challenge for boards and have not been addressed by the government.
-This has resulted in a serious conversation of the district reducing staff which will in turn affect class sizes and instructional programming.
+Inflationary increases in salaries and benefits are a challenge for boards and have not been funded by the government.
+This has resulted in the district reducing staff which affect class sizes and instructional outcomes.

 Funding is targeted for specific use by the province, which prevents EICS from reallocating that funding to another area where it would be better utilized.